andrfaren/Ciphers/README.md

 # Ciphers
-A project for encrypting and decrypting messages.
-This project implements the Strategy design pattern.
+An application that uses the Strategy pattern to enctypt and decrypt messages.

 Supports the following ciphers:
   - Caesar (shift)